-One of the most attractive airmail stamps ever issued, #C18 sold poorly in 1933.
-Eventually 90% of the stamps were destroyed – leaving a mere 324,000 for modern collectors.
+One of the most attractive airmail stamps ever issued, #C18 sold poorly in 1933 and most were destroyed – leaving a mere 324,000 for modern collectors.
 But it's not too late for you to add it to your collection.
 Take advantage of this rare opportunity and own the sought-after #C18 today.

 The “Baby Zepp”

 On October 2, 1933, the Century of Progress airmail stamp, affectionately known as “Baby Zepp” was issued.

 In the 1920s, Germany’s Luftschiffbau Zeppelin company offered to build the US a dirigible as payment for debt from World War I. America agreed, with the stipulation that the airship had to prove itself in a transatlantic journey.
 On October 16, 1924, the LZ 126 arrived in New Jersey.
 This was the start of Graf Zeppelin flights between the US, South America, and Europe, with mail carried to all stops along the way.

 The US postmaster general decided to issue a new set of stamps specifically for mail carried on these flights.
 The new stamps would subsidize the flights.
 Three zeppelin stamps were issued in 1930.
 The fourth was issued in 1933 to help pay for a Graf Zeppelin flight to Chicago.
 At the time, the city was holding the Chicago World’s Fair, titled “A Century of Progress.”